-Later testing suggested that the copper bus bars that I was using weren’t enough to properly balance the batteries (although this may have simply been the use of a single negative wire to the BMS), so I ended up connecting the second row of bus bars, and adding a second positive and negative terminals.
+Later testing suggested that the copper bus bars that I was using weren’t enough to properly balance the batteries (although this may have simply been the use of a single negative wire to the BMS), so I ended up connecting the second row of bus bars, and adding a second set of positive and negative terminals.

-In this photo, the terminals have lugs attached; lacking a proper crimping tool for these lugs, I eventually discarded the lugd and switched to using regular terminal blocks, which, when adding extra cabling, made the connections much safer and easier to manage.
+In this photo, the terminals have lugs attached; lacking a proper crimping tool for these lugs, I eventually discarded the lugs and switched to using regular terminal blocks, which, when adding extra cabling, made the connections much safer and easier to manage.

 Once I had finished wiring up the battery, I wrapped the whole thing in several layers of electrical tape (not having heat-strink tubing of quite that size!).

-Time to put everything togther!
-The BMS has a slightly odd connection structure: it doesn’t really interact with the positive wires; it draws some limited power (for operating power, Bluetooth and UART) from the positive balancing cable.
+Time to put everything together!
+The BMS has a slightly unintuitive connection structure: it doesn’t really interact with the positive wires; it draws some limited power (for operating power, Bluetooth and UART) from the positive balancing cable.
 So the positive wires link the charger output directly to both the battery and the various voltage regulator inputs.
 The negative wires provide the logical separation between mains and battery, with the BMS mediating battery charge and discharge.
 The charger provides about 14.1V, with enough current to both charge the battery and power the devices at the same time; the ~14.1V is slightly higher than the voltage that the battery can provide; this ensures the battery charges fully, and that when mains is available, the voltage regulators take power from the higher voltage source.

 Following the diagram, the charger needed to have its knobs twiddled to set the output at 14.1V; its fellow step-down converter needed to output exactly 12V; and the step-up converter was set to output 24V.
 I was glad I had ordered extra modules, as one refused to respond to any adjustment to the knobs.
 (And because I burnt out one when an oversized cable popped out from its terminal and shorted everything.
 Big sparks!
-And a shift to one size down cable, and extra inspection of terminal screws…)
+And a shift to one-size-down cable, and extra inspection of terminal screws…)